rrovetto/rrovetto/written-works-list.md

 - "The Ontology of Orbits", 2014
 - "The Ontology of Galaxies", submitted to journals in 2014

+_Ethics & War / Philosophy of War_
+- "The Ethical Significance of the Principle of Last Resort in Just War Theory", paper submitted to various journals since 2014.

 _Ethics + Semantic modeling / Philosophy of War_
 - "Ethics in Ontology", 2016-present, [PhilPapers](https://philpapers.org/rec/ROVEIO)
 - "Ethical Aspects of Ontology and Semantic Modeling: Toward a New Discipline" Submitted March 2021 to AAAI / ACM Conference on Artificial Intelligence, Ethics, and Society